0x6D70/rawk/syntax.md

 ## Classes

-Rawk supports classes.
-All variables of the methods of an object are public.
+Rawk supports Classes where all properties are public.

 ```
 class Test {